bdmendes/bdmendes.github.io/content/blog/2024/2024-04-06-linkin-park-the-thing-with-first-times.md

 *It seems that some fellow Portuguese millennials felt the same as me and formed the remarkable tribute band Hybrid Theory.*

 With that said, it is still quite unclear to me whether lyrics like *You try to take the best of me.
 Go away!* are cheesy or great.
 Perhaps I'll never find the answer, and, honestly, it's not that important.

-<iframe style="border-radius:12px; max-width: 400px; margin-top:2em; margin-bottom: 0.75em;" src="https://open.spotify.com/embed/playlist/5HNFfj9IbPIOROGX2vsYnY?utm_source=generator" width="100%" height="500" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>
-<div class="label">It is hard to fit all of one's favorites from a band in a cohesive album, but that shouldn't stop one from trying.</div>